ku-cms/TrackerDAQ/README.md

 - [RD53B Manual](http://cds.cern.ch/record/2665301)
 - [RD53B Twiki](https://twiki.cern.ch/twiki/bin/viewauth/RD53/RD53BTesting)

-## Using RD53B chips
+## Testing Type 5K e-links

 A display port (DP) cable should be connected between the RD53B chip (use the DP1 port) and the red adapter board.
 For Type 5K e-links tested with the port card, we are using the "TBPIX 15 to Display Port Rev A" board that was developed in 2023.
 This adapter board has two jumpers for every channel (ten jumpers in total).
-We are using e-link channels CMD and D3.
+We are using e-link channels CMD and D3 (as labeled on the 15-pin side).

 Here are the standard jumper settings on the red adapter board used for Type 5K e-links:
 - CMD: P -> N, N -> P